filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_03/notes_03.md

 <ol>5.
 After entering your new credentials click the “Create an account” button.</ol>
 <ol><img width="429" alt="Screenshot 2024-09-14 at 2 15 04 AM" src="https://github.com/user-attachments/assets/5880884d-aa8a-4cec-93e4-0cfdfe29574c">
 </ol>
-<ol>5.
+<ol>6.
 Now that you’re done registering your account, you’ll need to verify your email.
 You should receive an email with a verification link attached.</ol>
 <br>

 <b>PART 2A: Accessing the Database [Easier Method]</b>

 <ol>1.
 To access the database, first login to your account (https://sqliteonline.com).(Note: It is possible to access without login but progress will not be stored, therefore it is strongly encouraged for all learners to create an account.)</ol>
 <ol>2.
-Select the “Chinook” database from the sample databases listed under example</ol>
+Select the “Chinook” database from the sample databases listed under example, and that should be it.</ol>
 <ol><img width="429" alt="Screenshot 2024-09-14 at 2 36 53 AM" src="https://github.com/user-attachments/assets/b8c727ee-cdba-4157-8962-2db270593881"></ol>
 <br>